getty-zig/getty.so/docs/user-guide/tutorial/index.md

 customizable, and performant.

-To give you an example, the following JSON serializer supports string values and any _Getty Sequence_ value, which includes arrays, slices, `std.ArrayList`, `std.TailQueue`, and more.
+To give you an example, the following JSON serializer supports string values and any _Getty Sequence_ value, including arrays, slices, `std.ArrayList`, `std.TailQueue`, and more.

 ```zig title="Zig code"